December 2025 – COI research training

-We have once again partnered with Refugee Action & their Front Line Immigration Advice Project, and will be delivering free COI research training webinars throughout 2025.
-For legal representatives, OISC caseworkers, and COI researchers in the UK and beyond.
+We are thrilled to announce that we have once again partnered with Refugee Action.
+Through their Front Line Immigration Advice Project, we will be delivering the second series of free COI research training webinars, end 2025.
+These sessions are designed for legal...

 We stand for asylum decisions based on evidence